-Nominations are now open for the First Amendment Coalition’s Free Speech & Open Government Award, given each year to recognize significant achievement in advancing freedom of information and expression.
+Nominations are due Friday, Jan.
+14 for the First Amendment Coalition’s Free Speech & Open Government Award, given each year to recognize significant achievement in advancing freedom of information and expression.

 The award recognizes outstanding accomplishment, service or other contributions to the advancement of free expression or the people’s right to know about their government.
 The winner could be a journalist, activist, blogger, lawyer, news organization, software developer or whistleblower — or any combination thereof, including teams.
 We wish to recognize individuals or institutions whose actions deserve public honor and emulation for their advancement of free expression or government transparency.